Special guardianship orders

 A special guardianship order secures a child’s long-term home with someone who is not their parent.
 It lasts until the child turns 18.
 Special guardians gain an enhanced form of parental responsibility.
 This means they can use their parental responsibility to the exclusion of others.
 This is explained in section 14C of the Children Act 1989.

-Remove a child from the country for more than three months unless they get the written consent of all others who have parental responsibility.
+There are some restrictions.
+For example, special guardians cannot change a child’s surname.
+They cannot remove a child from the country for more than three months, unless they get written consent of all who have parental responsibility.

 Does an assessment need to be done for someone to become a special guardian?

 The Family Court cannot make a special guardianship order unless it has received a report from children’s services.
 This report would need to confirm the person applying for the order is a suitable to be a special guardian for the child (see section 14A(11) of the Children Act 1989).
 The Special Guardianship Regulations 2005 set out what should be addressed during the special guardianship assessment.
 This includes detailed background information about the prospective special guardian, exploration as to the implications for the child of making an order, and consideration of support needs.

 What practical support may be available to a special guardian and the child they care for?